nathenharvey/conference-call-backgrounds/README.md

 # Distributed Happy Hour

-Please join us for a remote-friendly, distributed happy hour on [Tuesday, March 10 at 20:45 UTC / 16:45 EDT / 13:45 PDT](https://everytimezone.com/s/8e8615ab)!

-We will meet via Zoom.
+Distributed Happy Hour gatherings are held from time-to-time.
 All attendees must abide by the following rules:

 1.  **Bring your own beverage** of choice; no beverages will be provided as part of this happy hour, please bring your own beverage of choice ;)
 2. You must **consent to screen shots** of the happy hour being **posted online**.